tsgates/arch-wiki-markdown/wiki/KDE.md

 that it uses egl instead of glx as the native platform interface.
 To test kwin_gles you just have to run kwin_gles --replace in Konsole.
-If you want to make this change permanent you have to create a script in `kde4-config --localprefix`/env/ which exports KDEWM=kwin_gles.
+If you want to make this change permanent you have to create a script in
+$(kde4-config --localprefix)/env/ which exports KDEWM=kwin_gles.

-> Enabling video thumbnails under Konqueror/Dolphin file managers
+> Enabling audio/video thumbnails under Konqueror/Dolphin file managers

 For thumbnails of videos in konqueror and dolphin install kdemultimedia-mplayerthumbs or kdemultimedia-ffmpegthumbs.
+For thumbnails of audio files in Konqueror and Dolphin install audiothumbs from AUR.

 > Speed up application startup

-User Rob wrote on his blog this "magic trick" to improve applications start up by 50-150ms.
-To enable it, create this folder in your home:
+User Rob wrote on his blog this "magic trick" to improve application start-up time by 50-150ms.
+To enable it, create this folder in your
+home:

-    $ mkdir -p ~/.compose-cache
+    $ mkdir -p ~/.compose-cache/

-"For those curious about what is going on here, this enables an optimization which Lubos (of general KDE speediness fame) came up with some time ago and was then rewritten and integrated into libx11.
+Note:For those curious about what is going on here, this enables an optimization which Lubos (of general KDE speediness fame) came up with some time ago and was then rewritten and integrated into libx11.
-Ordinarily on startup applications read input method information from /usr/share/X11/locale/<your locale>/Compose.
-This Compose file is quite long (>5000 lines for the en_US.UTF-8 one) and takes some time to process. libX11 can create a cache of the parsed information which is much quicker to read subsequently, but it will only re-use an existing cache or create a new one in ~/.compose-cache if the directory already exists."
-[Cit.
-Rob]
+Ordinarily, on startup, applications read input method information from /usr/share/X11/locale/your locale/Compose.
+This file is quite long (>5000 lines for the en_US.UTF-8 one) and takes some time to process. libX11 can create a cache of the parsed information which is much quicker to read subsequently, but it will only re-use an existing cache or create a new one in ~/.compose-cache if the directory already exists.

 > Hiding partitions

-In Dolphin, it is as simple as right-clicking on the partition in the 'Places' sidebar and selecting 'Hide <partition>'.
+In Dolphin, it is as simple as right-clicking on the partition in the Places sidebar and selecting Hide partition.
 Otherwise...

-If you wish to prevent your internal partitions from appearing in your file manager, you can create an udev rule, for example /etc/udev/rules.d/10-local.rules:
+If you wish to prevent your internal partitions from appearing in your file manager, you can create an udev rule, e.g:

+    /etc/udev/rules.d/10-local.rules

     KERNEL=="sda[0-9]", ENV{UDISKS_IGNORE}="1"